Our Lead Management Program: Ensuring Safety, Quality and Education

 Although lead has not been a common source material for water pipes since the early 1900s, many older homes may still be equipped with lead pipes.

-Spartanburg Water will provide customers with a home testing kit and evaluate the water in its lab.
+Spartanburg Water will provide customers with a free home testing kit and evaluate the water in its lab.
 There are also many ways for homeowners to keep their water free from lead, including letting your tap run for a few seconds to ensure that lead is washed out of your pipes.
 For more information, please visit http://www.epa.gov/dwreginfo/lead-and-copper-rule.

 - Most of the discussion is about lead, but doesn’t the LCR also address copper in the system?